Skip to main content Skip to main navigation Skip to footer content

 Asian American and Pacific Islander in Criminology (AAPIC) Peer Mentor Program

 Peer Mentors provide one-on-one support to help students who experience challenges, in particular AANAPI students majoring in Criminology.
-AAPIC Peer Mentors will meet their peer mentee at least bi-weekly to help their mentee learn new skills, navigate around campus, understand college life, overall, support mentee in a holistic approach.
+AAPIC Peer Mentors will meet their peer mentee bi-weekly to help their mentee learn new skills, navigate around campus, understand college life, overall, support mentee in a holistic approach.
 AAPIC Peer Mentors act as resources and guides for the peer mentees.

 Mentors will also host meetings, to build community and provide general support.
 Additionally, they coordinate events, presentations and community service opportunities.